 This is where things start to get a little confusing just because of the many options available.
 On any given day, the food options at Disneyland are considerable.
 Whether it’s in Disneyland itself, Disney California Adventure or Downtown Disney, the many options mean that you’ll never get tired of trying new things.
 During the holidays though, Disney rolls out even more choices; special holiday offerings showcasing the best of the season.
 Before I left home, I printed off checklists of the special holiday food items for sale so I could better plan my snacking experience.
 That being said, I was only able to get through a tiny fraction of the list, there was just too much to eat.
 From holiday-inspired churros to the incredible Festive Foods Marketplace in Disney California Adventure, the options were a little overwhelming but certainly delicious.

 One thing to note though is that if you want to eat on-site at a sit-down restaurant, you need to make reservations well in advance.
 Disney allows for reservations to be made online starting at two months in advance.
 As soon as that window opened for my own trip, I very quickly booked reservations at the two restaurants I missed the first time – the Lamplight Lounge and Café Orleans.
 Honestly, I was a little disappointed with the sit-down dining experiences.
-At Lamplight the service was terrible and the food just ok.
+At Lamplight the service wasn’t great and the food just ok.
 At the Café Orleans, the service was excellent but the portion sizes so large we couldn’t get through the meal.
 If I had to do it over, I would have instead opted to enjoy more of the à la carte choices at the Festive Foods Marketplace, but overall it’s not a huge complaint.
 I was also lucky though to be in Disneyland when their newest restaurant opened, the Tropical Hideaway.
 Located in Adventureland, it’s a fun quick-service restaurant with great food and an expansive Dole Whip menu.

 Many guests aren’t aware of this, but Disneyland offers a variety of special interest tours led by extremely knowledgeable cast members covering a variety of topics.
 They come with an additional charge of course, but I was very curious about them.
 During the holiday season they feature a special holiday tour, but I instead booked the Grand Circle Tour.
 I plan on writing a full post about it, but in brief the tour provides a behind the scenes look into Walt Disney’s love for trains and provides an opportunity to see how it defined Disneyland.
 It was an incredible experience and easily one of the best walking tours I’ve ever been on.